 If you come from a software or design background, you have most likely been exposed to the scrum/agile methodology.
 While LEAN sprints are heavily influenced by agile and scrum (and more recently by Google Venture’s Design Sprints), there are some key differences.

 1. The goals are different

-The goal of a scrum sprint is demonstrating “build velocity”.
-The goal of a LEAN sprint is demonstrating, no NOT “learning velocity”, but “traction velocity”.
+The goal of a scrum sprint is to demonstrate “build velocity.”
+The goal of a LEAN sprint is to demonstrate NOT “learning velocity” but “traction velocity.”